jfranciscosousa/remix-prisma-starter/README.md

 npx create-remix@latest --template jfranciscosousa/remix-prisma-starter
 ```

-This will prompt you to add your Planetscale database details.
+This will prompt you to add your postgres database details.
 Make sure to use different databases for development and for testing.

 ## Deployment